 The management of cancer-associated anemia using erythropoiesis-stimulating agents (ESAs) was established in the 2019 American Society of Clinical Oncology (ASCO)/American Society of Hematology (ASH) guidelines, which recommended the following:

-Psychostimulants are a common pharmacologic intervention for cancer-related fatigue (CRF); however, the evidence for their efficacy is mixed.
+Psychostimulants are a common pharmacological intervention for cancer-related fatigue (CRF); however, the evidence for their efficacy is mixed.
 Psychostimulants are drugs that interact with neurotransmitters and receptors in the brain to increase cortical function.
 Different types of psychostimulants work through various mechanisms to produce activity in the brain consistent with short-term improvement in energy level and psychomotor activity.
 These medications may also improve mood, attention, and concentration in some populations.
 Psychostimulant clinical trials for the management of fatigue include the following therapies (refer to Table 3 for information about levels of evidence and dosing used in the clinical trials):

 Psychostimulants are not approved by the U.S. Food and Drug Administration (FDA) for the treatment of CRF.
 However, preliminary evidence from randomized controlled studies [8,9,10] suggests that these medications might be helpful in a subpopulation of patients experiencing moderate to severe fatigue.
-Of the psychostimulants, methylphenidate is the most studied pharmacologic agent for fatigue, yet the evidence for its efficacy is mixed.
+Of the psychostimulants, methylphenidate is the most studied pharmacological agent for fatigue, yet the evidence for its efficacy is mixed.

 |Drug||Dosage||Outcome||Comments/Primary Side Effects|